 If you have your hands on a participant during a practice session for more than a couple of minutes, you are treating, not assisting.
 This is a disservice to all participants.

-Find balance between helping the students and letting them learn.
-It is good for them to have to struggle a little, but you do not want them getting frustrated or discouraged.
-So please do not interrupt students unless their hand position is really “off” or if they ask for help.
+Find a balance between helping the students and letting them learn.
+It is good for them to have to struggle a little, but you do not want them to get frustrated or discouraged.
+Please do not interrupt students unless their hand position is really “off” or if they ask for help.
 When you notice that students need help, enter their field and wait.
 When you feel invited, gently approach them and ask if it is OK to offer a suggestion.
-Be sensitive to their own rhythm and concentration when they are practicing.
+Be sensitive to their rhythm and concentration when they are practicing.
 Let students communicate what they think is happening.
-Confirm what they are feeling instead of saying anything that could shake their confidence.
+Confirm what they feel instead of saying anything that could shake their confidence.
 Positive reinforcement is very important.
 Tell participants what they are doing correctly and when they have it right.

 At the end of the class, you will be asked to fill out a form that globally evaluates student skills.
 You only need to evaluate “extreme” students: those who are really good, or those who are really having trouble.

-If you have any suggestions about the meeting site or ideas about new books, tapes or other products, please give a note to the facilitator.
-Please refrain from selling your own products/inventory while you are assisting.
+Please let the facilitator know if you have any suggestions about the meeting site or ideas about new books, tapes, or other products.
+Please refrain from selling your products/inventory while you are assisting.